reflexive verbs spanish

 Ponerse la mejor pinta para ir de fiesta es la mejor decision que puedes tomar. – (Putting on the best outfit to go partying is the best decision you can make.)

-2. Reflexive Pronouns in Spanish
+2. Reflexive pronouns in Spanish with examples

 Reflexive verbs are reflexive because they’re with reflexive pronouns.
 Let’s take a look at the table below to understand what reflexive pronouns are.